Policy on Extenuating Circumstances Affecting Assessment

 3.2

 Independent documentation to substantiate any extenuating circumstances claims should normally be provided.
+Where original evidence is submitted in a language other than English or Welsh certified English translations must be provided by the student.
 Such evidence provided must be dated to within a month of the affected assessment/exam, must indicate how the circumstances affected a student’s performance and/or may have impeded a student’s ability to attend, complete, or submit an assessment on time.
 The absence of such documentation will result in the application being rejected unless the student can provide a satisfactory explanation in their application as to why they have been unable to provide such evidence.

-- Doctor*/Health Professional’s letter/certificate which confirms the illness, indicates the likely impact of the illness, and clearly identifies that the time period of illness occurred within a month of the assessment (* Doctor should be GMC registered or have equivalent standing.
-Where the doctor is not GMC registered or does not have equivalent standing, further evidence may be requested, as appropriate).
+- Doctor*/Health Professional’s letter/certificate which confirms the illness, indicates the likely impact of the illness, and clearly identifies that the time period of illness occurred within a month of the assessment. (*Doctor should be registered with the appropriate national regulatory body (e.g. GMC) or have equivalent standing.
+Where the doctor is not appropriately registered or does not have equivalent standing, further evidence may be requested, as appropriate).

-- A letter from service supporting the student, e.g. Wellbeing and Disability Service, Sexual Violence Liaison Officer (SVLO), Sexual Assault Referral Centre (SARC), Counsellor, Swansea University Advice Centre (SUAC) or other agency a student may be supported by etc. (provided at the discretion of the support service).
+- A letter from a service supporting the student, e.g. Wellbeing and Disability Service, Sexual Violence Liaison Officer (SVLO), Sexual Assault Referral Centre (SARC), Counsellor, Swansea University Advice Centre (SUAC) equivalent student support service in the Collaborative Partner Institution or other agency a student may be supported by etc. (provided at the discretion of the support service).

-- In the case of students with fluctuating health conditions/disabilities that have been approved by Wellbeing and Disability Services the adjustment proforma shall be taken as evidence.
+- In the case of students with fluctuating health conditions/disabilities that have been approved by Wellbeing and Disability Services/equivalent student support service in the Collaborative Partner Institution, the adjustment pro forma shall be taken as evidence.

-- Either a death certificate or Order or Service or Funeral Director's Letter.
+- Either a death certificate, Order or Service, Funeral Director's Letter, obituary or news report.
+Where these are not available a letter of support from a family member, friend or personal tutor.
 In the case of serious illness and/or death of a close relation (defined as a parent/primary carer of the candidate, sibling, partner/spouse, child/dependent of the candidate) evidence of the death/serious illness will suffice and it shall be presumed that the illness/death had an impact on the student.

-- Police report, a crime reference number on its own will not be sufficient
+- Police report, a crime reference/police incident number on its own will not be sufficient.

 - News report to confirm unforeseen transport difficulties.